shinnosukeono/shinnosukeono.github.io/content/post/shanbally/index.md

   {{< figure src="shanbally_castle_aerial.jpg" title="**Aerial view of Shanbally Castle, in early 20th century**" >}}

 Even a reigning king and queen of England were entertained at Shanbally Castle.
-When, as king and queen, the royal couple of Edward VII and Alexandra visited Ireland in 1904 on a private trip to Kilkenny Castle (the seat of the Ormonde's), Waterford and Lismore, they visited Shanbally Castle on their tour.
+When, as king and queen, the royal couple of Edward VII and Alexandra visited Ireland in 1904 on a private trip to Kilkenny Castle (the seat of the Ormonde's), Waterford and Lismore, they visited Shanbally Castle on their tour [^2].
-This was likely due to the Marquess of Ormonde's connection to the British royal family and their very powerful political position in Ireland for hundreds of years; the Ormonde's attended the coronation of King George V and Queen Mary in 1911 [^2].
+This was likely due to the Marquess of Ormonde's connection to the British royal family and their very powerful political position in Ireland for hundreds of years; the Ormonde's attended the coronation of King George V and Queen Mary in 1911 [^3].

 ###	The Estate